NeuroTechX/ntx_slack_archive/devices.md

 >
 (I cant speak about the science or the quality.
 Im just saying that hes not a new comer to the field)

+9/12/2017 2:10 AM

+ **dano** :

+ >Hmmmm, so from the lit I think we can safely say brain training games = no work.
+Brain training games + EEG = ? :neutral_face: